JackLLLLL/eth-contract-scanner/README.md

-# eth-contract-scanner
+# eth-contract-scanner :smirk_cat:

-A python script to scan all smart contract on Ethereum and audit them by using Mythril
+A python script to get all smart contracts on Ethereum and audit them by using Mythril

+### Warning :bangbang:

+Geth, Mythril, web3.py are required :cactus: